 Nasrallah said that the resistance movement is “certain about victory with such devoted commanders as Zahri.”

 Elsewhere in his remarks, the Hezbollah leader slammed the Riyadh regime for its support of terrorism and waging a deadly war against impoverished Yemen since March last year.

 More than 9,400 people, including many civilians, have been killed and at least 16,000 others injured since the onset of the aggression.

 Nasrallah also condemned the Arab kingdom for supporting Bahrain in its heavy-handed crackdown on Bahrain’s Shia community.

 Since February 14, 2011, thousands of anti-regime protesters have held numerous demonstrations in Bahrain on an almost daily basis, calling on the Al Khalifah rulers to relinquish power.

-Posted by GPD on July 29, 2016, With 720 Reads Filed under Of Interest.
+Posted by GPD on July 29, 2016, With 723 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.